ErinXU2004/gLayout/docs/contributing.md

 The currently implemented parametric cells, and planned cells can be found in this [sheet](https://docs.google.com/spreadsheets/d/1KGBN63gHc-hpxVrqoAoOkerA7bl1-sZ44X4uEn-ILGE/edit?gid=0#gid=0).
 Contributors are encouraged to implement unimplemented Pcells.
 Refer to docstrings for implemented ones.

-## Creating Components 🚧 (Under Revision)
+## Creating Components

-We are currently revising how blocks and circuit generators are structured.
+1. Make a fork of the repo and install tools

 ## DRC and LVS Checks